Part 2—Select Animations from the Collection

 Step 1 – Examine the Range of Data Available in Earth Observatory's Global Maps

-- On the Earth Observatory Home page, click the Global Maps tab that appears just below the page banner.
+- On the Earth Observatory Home (more info) page, click the Global Maps tab that appears just below the page banner.

 - Click the name of an interesting map to see a sample of the data, its color scale, and an explanation of what it shows.
 Click your browser's Back button to return to the Global Maps collection.